-Variation in Mahou Sensei Negima!, Negi is nearly tempted to return to Earth and abandon the Magic World to be destroyed by Fate, who claims that the inhabitants' lives don't matter because they are just meaningless illusions.
+- Variation in Mahou Sensei Negima!, Negi is nearly tempted to return to Earth and abandon the Magic World to be destroyed by Fate, who claims that the inhabitants' lives don't matter because they are just meaningless illusions.
 Asuna counters with:

 All of us have been helped by all sorts of people since we came to this world!
 Bounty hunters, and information sellers, and inn proprietresses...
 Some of them have even saved our lives!
 That's got to go for you too.
 Right, Negi!?
 Like hell this is just some "illusion"!
 Are you completely dense!?
 Just look at the people around you!
 Children!
 Families!
 Old guys!
 You honestly think we can save ourselves and just sneak off home leaving all of them to him!?
 There Is...
 Absolutely...
 No Reason...
 To Hesitate For One Second Over This

 - There is a truly badass one given in Paranoia Agent by the chief investigator's dying wife.

-Almost the exact example given in the trope description was used in Yumekui Merry.
+- Almost the exact example given in the trope description was used in Yumekui Merry.